AngelVI13/Chaos-Productivity-Tool/README.md

 ## Compatibility
 This application has been tested under Linux Mint (18.1), Elementary OS (Loki) and Ubuntu (16.04), however, certain differences in appearance can be expected across different linux distributions.

+## Update log
+# 29th of May 2017
+Following a user request, the following functionality was added to the app:
+- Task deadlines.
+The user can now add a deadline to each task and will receive a notification when that task is due
+- Task priority.
+The user can now specify a priority level for each task and thus change the colour of the task.
+The priority levels have been adopted from Steven Covey's book "The 7 Habits of Highly Effective People" and are as follows: Important and Urgent (red background), Important but not Urgent (orange background), Not Important but Urgent (green background), Not Important and not Urgent (blue background).
+More information on this book and Covey's priority system can be found [here](http://www.planetofsuccess.com/blog/2015/stephen-coveys-time-management-matrix-explained/).
+- Important! - Tasks which are past their deadlines will not be loaded at startup.
+(I am open to elegant solutions for this problem)